saltstack/salt-enhancement-proposals/compartmentalize-grains-via-pop.md

 # Summary
 [summary]: #summary

 Grains is currently a static component of salt.
-We want it to be developed in a more compartmentalize fashion.
+We want it to be developed in a more compartmentalized fashion.
 The engineers at saltstack have created kernel-specific projects that functionally replace the grains provided by salt with POP.
 We propose that this project, codenamed `corn` replaces grains in salt while maintaining backwards compatibility.